cjc027/Project-1/README.md

 ## Next Steps
 - Give the player a set of starting items depending on the difficulty selected
-- Let the player roll for initiative at the start of each round.
-If the player rolls higher than the monster, the player gets to attack first
 - Give monsters a chance to drop items
 - Instead of only encountering monsters, add in additional encounters (e.g. treasure rooms or rest areas).
 Add an element of risk-reward by giving the player two options: to roll or to leave.
 The player can leave with no penalty and move on to the next encounter.
 If the player chooses to roll, they must roll above a certain value in order to avoid a negative outcome (e.g. a trap or an ambush).